 AI features across the Figma platform help teams riff, refine, and ship faster than ever.
 Figma’s AI features use a credit system.
-To ensure everyone can try and use these features, AI credits are included with every seat on every plan.
+To ensure everyone can try these features, AI credits are included with every seat on every plan.

 In this article, you’ll learn: